wahibhaq/wahibhaq.github.io/_posts/2017-07-26-introducing-urdu-font-comparator-app.md

 I would really appreciate if you could:

-1. Share this post on Facebook, Twitter, Linkedin and specially with those who care about writing and publishing Urdu content.
+1. Share this post on Facebook, Twitter, LinkedIn and specially with those who care about writing and publishing Urdu content.
 2. Install the app from [Google Play](https://play.google.com/store/apps/details?id=com.androidistan.urdufontcomparator), rate different fonts (this data will be helpful) and leave a review on Google Play (check 'Rate this app' in top right menu)
 3. If you want to read or share the details of the study done, checkout